Star Wars: Episode III – Revenge of the Sith: Plot

-Having survived the chaos, Obi-Wan and Yoda return to Coruscant, where Obi-Wan learns of Anakin's turn to the dark side.
-Yoda instructs Obi-Wan to confront Vader while he faces Palpatine.
-Obi-Wan seeks out Padmé to find out Vader's whereabouts and reveals his treachery.
-Padmé then travels to Mustafar – with Obi-Wan stowing away on her ship – and pleads with Vader to abandon the dark side and leave with her, but he refuses.
-Seeing Obi-Wan aboard the ship, and thinking that they are conspiring to kill him, Vader uses the Force to strangle Padmé to unconsciousness in a blind rage.
-Obi-Wan then engages Vader in a lightsaber duel that ends with Obi-Wan severing Vader's legs and left arm, leaving Vader at the bank of a lava flow where he is horribly burned.
-Obi-Wan retrieves Vader's lightsaber and leaves him for dead.
+Obi-Wan and Yoda survive Order 66 and learn that Anakin has turned to the dark side.
+On Coruscant, Yoda instructs Obi-Wan to confront Vader while he faces Palpatine.
+Obi-Wan seeks out Padmé to discover Vader's whereabouts and reveals his treachery.
+Padmé travels to Mustafar—unaware that Obi-Wan has stowed aboard her ship—and pleads with Vader to abandon the dark side.
+When Obi-Wan emerges, an enraged Vader believes Padmé has betrayed him and strangles her.
+Obi-Wan and Vader engage in a lightsaber duel, which ends with Obi-Wan severing Vader's left arm and both legs.
+Vader is then burned alive by a nearby lava flow as Obi-Wan retrieves Vader's lightsaber and leaves him for dead.

-On Coruscant, Yoda battles Palpatine until their duel reaches a stalemate.
-Realizing he cannot defeat Palpatine, Yoda flees with Senator Bail Organa and regroups with Obi-Wan and Padmé on the planetoid Polis Massa.
-There, Padmé gives birth to twins, whom she names Luke and Leia, and dies soon after, having lost her will to live but still believing there is good in Vader.
-Palpatine recovers a barely-alive Vader and takes him to Coruscant, where his mutilated body is treated and covered in a black armored suit.
-When Vader asks if Padmé is safe, Palpatine says that he killed her out of anger, devastating Vader.
+Meanwhile, Yoda battles Palpatine on Coruscant, culminating in a stalemate.
+Yoda flees with Senator Bail Organa and regroups with Obi-Wan and Padmé on the planetoid Polis Massa.
+Padmé gives birth to twins, whom she names Luke and Leia.
+She dies soon after, still believing there is good in Anakin.
+Palpatine recovers a barely alive Vader.
+On Coruscant, Vader's mutilated body is treated and encased in a black, armored life-support suit.
+When he asks about Padmé, Palpatine says Vader killed her out of rage, leaving Vader devastated.

-Obi-Wan and Yoda plan to conceal the twins from the Sith and go into exile until the time is right to challenge the Empire.
-As Padmé's funeral takes place on her home world of Naboo, Palpatine and Vader supervise the construction of the Death Star.
-Bail takes Leia to Alderaan, where he and his wife adopt her, while Obi-Wan delivers Luke to his step-uncle and -aunt, Owen and Beru Lars, on Tatooine before going into exile to watch over the boy.
+Obi-Wan and Yoda conceal the twins' birth from the Sith and retreat into exile until the Empire can be challenged.
+As Padmé's funeral is underway on Naboo, Palpatine and Vader supervise the construction of the Death Star.
+Bail takes Leia to Alderaan to raise her as his daughter.
+Obi-Wan delivers Luke to his step-uncle and step-aunt, Owen and Beru Lars, on Tatooine.
+Obi-Wan settles nearby as a recluse while watching over young Luke.